-The aim of the Integrated Course of Chemistry and Biochemistry (General and Inorganic Chemistry, Introductory Biochemistry and Biochemistry), is to provide students with the fundamental knowledge of the structure of the basic constituents of matter (atoms, elements) and the structure of macromolecules necessary for the functioning and regulation of living organisms and their transformation processes.
+The aim of the Teaching of Chemistry and Biochemistry (General and Inorganic Chemistry, Introductory Biochemistry and Biochemistry) is to provide students with the fundamental knowledge of the structure of the basic constituents of matter (atoms, elements) and the structure of macromolecules necessary for the functioning and regulation of living organisms and their transformation processes.
 To enable the student to understand the basics of organic and inorganic chemistry and cellular metabolism.
-The integrated course also aims at providing the student with the fundamental knowledge of the basic of the metabolic processes necessary for the functioning and regulation of living organisms: carbohydrates, lipids, nucleic acids and proteins.
-To enable the student to understand the basics of provide the student with some essential methods used in chemical and biochemical practice and the theoretical principles on which these methods are based and their field of application.
+The course also aims at providing the student with the fundamental knowledge of the basic concepts of chemistry, related to the structure of the macromolecules at the basis of the metabolic processes necessary for the functioning and regulation of living organisms: carbohydrates, lipids, nucleic acids and proteins.
+To enable the student to understand the basics of the main metabolic pathways and cycles with particular regard to carbohydrate, lipid and amino acid metabolism.
+Understanding the significance of metabolic alterations in both non-physiological conditions (prolonged fasting, physical effort) and pathological conditions.